julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

         - Inputs: an integer (int type) variable N.
         - Output: a String s representing the binary form of the decimal number.

-To define the _Procedure_  it's necessary to understand some fundamental about Positional Number Systems.
+To define the _Procedure_  it's necessary to understand some fundamentals about Positional Number Systems.

+The definition is taken from [Quora](https://www.quora.com) question ["What is a positional number system?"](https://www.quora.com/What-is-a-positional-number-system)

+    - A positional (numeral) system is a system for representation of numbers by an ordered set of numerals symbols (called digits) in which the value of a numeral symbol depends on its position

+Exemplifying:

 **1.1.11: Write a code fragment that prints the contents of a two-dimensional boolean array, using * to represent true and a space to represent false.
 Include row and column numbers.**